gvwilson/thirdbit/src/fiction/in-heck/index.md

 The door slid open.
 "Freeze!"
-Gumption said loudly as he stepped through and leveled the nozzle at the Operators.
+Gumption said loudly as he stepped through and levelled the nozzle at the Operators.
 "No, no, none of that," he continued as Thoughtful's hand twitched toward the rifle slung over her shoulder.
 "This one does not want to have to clean your organic bits off the equipment."